Tonto National Forest Ranches

 The current allotment management plan was completed in 1992.

 One of the owners of Rockin Four Ranch, LLC, is the J Bar B Cattle Co.
 LLP, which is also the permitte of the adjacent Rafter Cross Ranch .
 The membership of the Rockin Four Ranch LLC was amended in August 2006, and according to Arizona Rep. David Cook’s 2016 and 2018 financial disclosure statements, he was one of the co-owners.
-(His 2020 disclosure statement, however, fails to list this.)
+(His 2020 disclosure statement didn’t include that.)
 Mr. Cook is also the owner of the DC Cattle Ranch .

 Background Information About Government Assistance Programs